Knowledge base

 Refer to this other guide to customize the replacement image offered to blocked viewers.

-This guide explains how to customize a Player for Infomaniak Video Streaming so that the image of your choice is offered to viewers, especially in case of stream restrictions.
+This guide explains how to customize a Player for Streaming vidéo Infomaniak so that an image of your choice is offered to viewers, especially in case of stream restrictions.

 Preamble